 There is also a fourth scheme specifically to protect insects and wildlife on uncropped land (see Non-Target Arthropod Buffer Zones).

-Buffer zones have historically been specific to the product rather than the crop, but this is changing and all products are likely to have crop-specific buffer zones in future.
+Buffer zones have historically been specific to the product rather than the crop, but this is in the process of changing and all products are likely to have crop-specific buffer zones in future.
 Always check the label thoroughly.

 1. LERAP scheme

 - Local Environment Risk Assessment for Pesticides

 - Introduced in 1999

 - This allows for buffer zones to be reduced to as little as 1m with certain technology (e.g. low drift nozzles) or lower application rate is used – only applies to products classed as “LERAP category B”.

 - For horizontal boom sprayers it is only possible to reduce buffer zones of 5 metres; buffer zones of greater than 5 metres cannot be reduced

 - Operators must complete a LERAP reduction assessment prior to application and keep records for three years.
 Guidance on how to complete this is found on the label and HSE’s website.

 - Some products are not eligible for buffer zone reduction under LERAP – applies to any “category A” products